-Let’s take a look at the evidence, and try to work out whether surveillance-driven advertising is really taking place, or if it is really nothing more than good, old-fashioned, coincidence.
+Let’s consider the evidence and try to work out whether surveillance-driven advertising is really taking place, or if it is really nothing more than good, old-fashioned, coincidence.

 It sounds unlikely, but the anecdotal evidence is quite compelling.
 BBC Technology Report Zoe Kleinman reports an occasion when she learned of a friend’s death in tragic circumstances, only to find that her friend’s name, the accident, location and year were in the Google search box on her phone.

-So many of these stories can be found on Reddit and beyond.
-This one, about a user noticing Google ads for everything he discussed with his wife, is particularly interesting, although too long to reproduce here.
+You’ll find many similar stories on Reddit and beyond.
+Check this account of a user noticing Google ads for everything he discussed with his wife for more.

-Back in 2015, I noticed a startling similarity between my Google Now recommendations (Google Now is a popular Google alternative to Siri) and news updates, and the shows I’d recently been watching.
-Keen to avoid spoilers, I had resisted the temptation to search for anything about the programs, so it was a surprise to see them listed.
+A while ago, I noticed a similarity between Google Now recommendations and news updates, and the shows I’d recently watched.
+Keen to avoid spoilers, I had resisted searching for anything about the programs, so it was a surprise to see them listed.

 It does seem as though this is something more than coincidence.
-But can it be proven that smartphone mics are being used to collect data and target appropriate content at users?
+After all, proving that smartphone mics are collecting data to target content at users is tricky.

-To prove that other apps could be stealing data captured through your smartphone’s microphone, cybersecurity expert Ken Munro developed – with the help of David Lodge from Pen Test Partners – an app that would record what was being said in the vicinity of a phone, and display it on a PC monitor.
+Could apps steal data captured through your smartphone’s microphone?
+To prove it, in 2016 cybersecurity experts Ken Munro and David Lodge from Pen Test Partners developed an app.
+Its aim is to record what was being said in the vicinity of a phone and display it on a monitor.

 “We gave ourselves permission to use the microphone on the phone, set up a listening server on the internet, and everything that microphone heard on that phone, wherever it was in the world, came to us and we could then have sent back customized ads.”

-David Lodge went on to explain that much of the code was already available either within the OS or in the public domain, and it seems the experiment was achieved with minimal battery drain on the device .
+David Lodge explained that the code was largely available within the host OS or in the public domain.
+The experiment was achieved with minimal battery drain on the device .

 Google “Categorically” Rejects Accusations

-Additionally, Google developer policy — that all app developers must agree to — specifies that apps do not breach privacy in this way.
+Additionally, app developers must adhere to the Google developer policy.
+This specifies that apps do not breach privacy by using recordings from OK Google.